RockyGracie/breaking-bad-api/README.md

 # Breaking Bad API

-Application to search characters from Breaking Bad serie.
+## Application to search and filter characters from the Breaking Bad tv show.